 • the ability to withstand significant hydraulic blows;

-• good heat -acting ability;
+• good heat accumulating ability;

 • durability;